 When data from a peripheral hardware device is requested by the operating system, an ISR or Interrupt Service Routine is issued.
 If the device can not immediately service the request, then a DPC is issued and everything else that is happening on the PC must wait until that request for data has been fulfilled.
 ISRs and DPCs that run too long - or too often - can consume significant amounts of CPU time and cause overall system performance to suffer.
 They can cause audio and video glitches, mouse freezes, the screen hangs, and any number of other system-wide problems.

 From a user's standpoint, problems with long duration or frequent ISRs and DPCs often first show up as audio pops and drops (usually just called 'glitches').
 This has long been a known problem for PC audio: problematic ISRs or DPCs can cause enough delays in applications or in the audio engine so that audio data simply fails to get to the hardware in time causing audible glitches.
-This is exactly what happens to PowerSDR and DAX if DPCs exceed 1000 µS (microseconds).
+This is exactly what happens to PowerSDR and DAX if DPC latencies exceed 1000 µS (microseconds).
 In more severe cases, the DAX audio buffers can become corrupted and that leads to distorted audio which shows up as poor digital mode application decodes and transmissions.

 The reason ISRs and DPCs degrade a PC’s performance are:

 - The OS has no control over its execution.
 ISRs are triggered by physical hardware signals from devices to the CPU.
-DPCs are scheduled by interrupt handlers and run at a priority only exceed by hardware interrupt service routines.
+DPCs are scheduled by interrupt handlers and run at a priority only exceeded by hardware interrupt service routines.

 - ISR and DPC activity usually increases with system activity.
 As a system becomes more active, interrupts and DPCs will generally become more frequent, taking up more CPU time.
 This can get to the point where they visibly (or audibly) affect system performance.
 In these cases, no single ISR or DPC routine is the problem - it is their cumulative consumption of CPU time.

-- It is rarely obvious that ISRs and DPCs are causing performance problems and can happen on systems with powerful processors with plenty of RAM running at low utilization.
+- It is rarely obvious that ISRs and DPCs are causing performance problems and this can happen on systems with powerful processors with plenty of RAM running at low utilization.

 It should be noted that long-duration DPCs have nothing to do with the speed of the CPU, the amount and speed of RAM, or the hard drive.
 DPCs are a function of the hardware peripheral, how it was integrated into your motherboard, and the quality of the hardware driver.